marsborox/EcostratRefactor/ReadMe.txt

 we created EventHandler that will Invoke events and other stuff will subscribe to them,
 	Events work fine w subscribed methods;

-	-Separate Timer/TimeControl - , moved all time relateed variables to TimeController
+	-MainTimer - Separate Timer/TimeControl - , moved all time relateed variables to TimeController
+			- we added counting time to spawn event for stat value manipulation,

 	-Update	- News relocated into news class, methods that add time to counter if treshold full do method - we are using the generic one and it will invoke events, NEXT TIME SUBSCRIBE